 From the top of Monte Grona we have 2 descent options:

 As anticipated above, the via ferrata is very climbing but long and overall tiring so it is important to make proper use of the arms to avoid being in difficulty in the topical moments (III and IV tower).

 In some cases the chain and the rope cross or recede making the progression more demanding.
 The escape routes along the route are psychologically important if you don't think you can complete the itinerary.

 To access the narrow road from Braglie, you must pay a 3 euro on-site ticket to a machine.

 A via ferrata among the challenging ones of Lake Como that leaves room for another ferrata during the same day.
 Having said that, not far from the parking lot of this via ferrata, one can reach the Via Ferrata Picasass (south) and the Via Ferrata Biasini or Succetti (to the north).
-You could even get around the Lake of Como from the north and descend to the short Via Ferrata of the Morcate Gallery.
+You could even get around the Lake of Como from the north and descend to the short Via Ferrata of the Morcate Tunnel.
 Moving towards the Larian triangle we can take the challenging routes of the Sass Tavaracc, Corno Rat and Canzo Western Horn.